crest4.classify

 This method will raise an Exception if any of the arguments passed by the user are illegal.

 Retrieve the database object that the user has selected.
-This can be either one of the standard databases, or a custom specified path.
+This can be either a standard database or a custom-specified path.

 An object representing the sequence similarity search.